mulriple/RHTableViewProvider/README.md

 RHTableViewProvider
 ===================

-A class to strip all the UITableView boilerplate code from your view controllers.
+A set of classes to strip all the UITableView boilerplate code from your view controllers.

 * Easily provide custom objects to each cell
 * Interchange custom UITableViewCell classes